karlolb13/user-record/README.md

 2. Run the script:

-For windows: start.bat
+For windows: /record/start.bat
-For linus: start.sh
+For linus: /record/start.sh

 Note: Assuming the docker desktop is already installed